 DSHS and state hospital leadership must be held accountable for appropriate supervision and discipline of physicians.

-DSHS must ensure that all incidences of unprofessional, unethical or abusive conduct by a physician are reflected in their performance evaluations, and appropriate disciplinary action is taken.
+DSHS must ensure that all incidences of unprofessional, unethical or abusive conduct by a physician are reflected in their performance evaluations and appropriate disciplinary action is taken.

 Although each of the physicians had some serious practice problems and performance issues, these problems were rarely documented in their performance evaluations.
 The state hospital must adopt policies and practices to ensure that summaries of incidences of unprofessional, unethical or abusive conduct by a physician are reflected in the performance evaluations along with any corresponding corrective action and expectations.

 HHSC uses the Positive Performance Program (PPP) for supervising, counseling and disciplining staff.
 This process ensures adequate documentation of performance issues and prescribes a process for employee communication and corrective action.
-DSHS should regularly use the PPP when addressing physician conduct and performance This would help ensure that incidences of unprofessional conduct are appropriately documented in employee personnel files.
+DSHS should regularly use the PPP when addressing physician conduct and performance.
+This would help ensure that incidences of unprofessional conduct are appropriately documented in employee personnel files.

 DSHS must ensure that the state hospitals routinely conduct and document peer review when allegations of a clinical nature, including allegations of abuse, neglect or exploitation, are made against physicians.